nayanatara07/Artificial_Intelligence/README.md

 ### 4. Sudoku Game
 Sudoku is a popular puzzle game where players fill a 9x9 grid with digits so that each column, row, and 3x3 subgrid contains all of the digits from 1 to 9.
 This code allows you to play Sudoku interactively and provides solving algorithms to find solutions to Sudoku puzzles.

-## How to Use
-Each problem directory contains its own set of files and instructions on how to run the code.
-Please refer to the README.md file within each directory for specific details on usage, dependencies, and instructions for running the code.

 ## Contributions
 Contributions to this repository are welcome!
 If you have improvements, bug fixes, or additional AI problems you'd like to include, feel free to submit a pull request.